pablopertusa/nuwe_data_ml/README.md

 **Q3: What should the `predictions.json` file I submit contain?**
 A3: The `predictions.json` file should contain your model's predictions in JSON format, where the key is the `Unnamed: 0` and the value is the insect category prediction.
 The format should follow the schema provided in the challenge guidelines.

-**Q4: How will my model's predictions be evaluated in this hackathon?**
+**Q4: How will my model's predictions be evaluated in this challenge?**
 A4: Predictions will be automatically evaluated using the F1 Score metric, which balances precision and recall.
 This is particularly useful in scenarios where class label distribution is uneven, providing a more nuanced insight into the model's predictive power.

 **Q5: How to solve the challenge?**